aderusha/HASwitchPlate/Documentation/02_Nextion_HMI.md

 Now the Simulator will accept input from and send output to your flashed ESP8266 without having a Nextion on hand!

 ![Nextion Editor Simulator](Images/Nextion_Editor_Simulator.png?raw=true)

+## Nextion color codes

+The Nextion environment utilizes RGB 565 encoding, which is a little unusual.
+[Use this handy convertor to select your colors and convert to the RGB 565 format](https://nodtem66.github.io/nextion-hmi-color-convert/index.html).